eroux/otf-base-hang/baseline-implementations.md

 They also can also [apply local changes to the baseline](https://helpx.adobe.com/after-effects/using/formatting-characters-character-panel.html#text_scale_and_baseline_shift), although it does not mention base line others than the Latin base line.

+A message from 2012 in the OpenType list archive suggests that Adobe products use the 'ideo' baseline values if present.

 #### Other applications

 LibreOffice does not use the BASE feature (see [this bugreport](https://helpx.adobe.com/incopy/using/aligning-text.html#align_paragraphs_to_a_baseline_grid)).